BabyFnord/update_wekan/README.md

 ### Usage

 SSH into your Uberspace shell.
-Stop the current WeKan instance by typing `tmux attach`, choose `wekan` and stop the process by pressing `CTRL-B` then `D`.
+Stop the current WeKan instance by typing `tmux attach`, choose `wekan` and stop the process by pressing `CTRL-b` then `d`.
 Now run the script in order to download, build and switch over to the latest WeKan version:
 ```bash
 update_wekan
 ```